The Neighbors: Income

-In the North Springfield neighborhood, 34.9% of the working population is employed in
+In the North Springfield neighborhood, 36.9% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

-executive, management, and professional occupations, with 26.5% of the residents employed.
+clerical, assistant, and tech support occupations, with 23.6% of the residents employed.

-Other residents here are employed in clerical, assistant, and tech support occupations
+Other residents here are employed in executive, management, and professional occupations

-(20.2%), and 15.9% in manufacturing and laborer occupations.
+(22.3%), and 15.1% in manufacturing and laborer occupations.

 The Neighbors: Ethnicity / Ancestry

-and important to understand: places with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the North Springfield neighborhood in Springfield, OR, residents

-most commonly identify their ethnicity or ancestry as German
+most commonly identify their ethnicity or ancestry as English (20.4%).

 The Neighbors: Languages